sinus-x/discord-wormhole/docs/commands.md

 # Commands

 Generally, users shouldn't need to do anything to interact with the wormhole.
 To display available commands, run **help**.

-You can see bot's prefix in its presence (Game activity).
+You have to prepend bot's prefix before the command name; you can see it in its presence (Game activiy).

 **e [text]** (**edit [text]**)

-Edit your last message.
-For technical reasons, full original message will be replaced with the new content, and this command has to be invoked within the defined limit, which is by default 60 seconds.
+Edit your last message: its text will be replaced with new content.
+For technical reasons, this command has to be invoked within specified time window after sending the message.
+Default limit is 60 seconds.

 **d** (**delete**)

 Delete your last message.
-For technical reasons, this command has to be invoked within the defined limit, which is by default 60 seconds.
+For technical reasons, this command has to be invoked within specified time window after sending the message.
+Default limit is 60 seconds.

 **info**